 A permanently installed propane leak detector alarm is included with your RV.
 It is located low to the floor and typically mounted to kitchen or surrounding cabinets.
 The device contains an alarm that will sound alerting you to the presence of low levels of potentially dangerous propane gas that may have accumulated.
-It also requires frequent testing to ensure proper function.
+It also requires frequent testing to verify proper function.
+This propane leak detector relies on a power supply at the RV for the alarm to function.
+If the battery disconnect switch is in the off position the alarm will not operate and will not alert you to the presence of propane gas.

+The RV must not be utilized for sleeping with the battery disconnect switch in the off position.
 This device has a 5-year end-of-life and must be replaced at that time.
 Please refer to the complete operating instruction manual provided with your owner information packet.